Welcome to Skye Roots

-Skye Kin: The Skye Kin archive covers the parishes of Duirinish and Bracadale in north & west Skye and is now held by Skye Roots.
+The Skye Kin archive covers the parishes of Duirinish and Bracadale in North West Skye and is now held by Skye Roots.

 Norma published her book “Raasay: the Island and its People” in 2002, which traces the history of one of Scotland’s most beautiful islands from the medieval period right through to the 20th century.

-For some time now, Skye Roots has been gathering and collating information relating to Emigrants – Skye-born people who have left the island.
+Skye Roots has information relating to Emigrants – Skye-born people who have left the island.
 Descendants of these people are now throughout the UK and around the globe, particularly in North America, Australia and New Zealand.

 For research and genealogy in other areas of Scotland, go to ‘Scotlands Genealogy’